BYLAWS OF LUTHERAN CAMPUS MINISTRY NETWORK

 ARTICLE IV — BOARD OF DIRECTORS

-Section 1 — Board Role, Size, and Compensation: All affairs of LCMNet shall be governed by the Board of Directors.
+Section 1 — Board Role, Size, and Compensation: All affairs of LuMin shall be governed by the Board of Directors.
 The Board is responsible for overall policy and direction of the association, and delegates responsibility of day-to-day operations to the staff and committees.
-The Board shall have nine (9) members.
+The Board shall have eight (8) to eleven (11) voting members.
+The board may appoint additional advisory members to serve with voice but no vote by two-thirds vote of the current board members.
+The total number of voting and nonvoting members shall not exceed fifteen (15).
 The Board shall receive no compensation other than reasonable expenses and reasonable stipends for services rendered.
+Voting members of the board must be LuMin members in good standing.

 Section 2 — Terms: The term of office of Board members shall be three (3) years.
 No Board member shall serve more than two (2) consecutive full terms and/or six (6) years.
 The terms shall be staggered so that three (3) Board members’ terms expire each year.